hjkgrp/starter-hugo-research-group/content/post/2011-06-28-hubbard-u-multiple-sites/index.md

 ---
-title: Hubbard U for multiple sites
+title: "Hubbard U for multiple sites"
 subtitle:

 # Summary for listings and search engines